ray-project/ray/doc/source/tune/faq.rst

     )

-Lastly, if you still want to use ssh for trial synchronization, but are not running on the Ray cluster launcher, you might need to pass a ``KubernetesSyncer`` to the ``syncer`` argument of ``tune.SyncConfig``.
+Lastly, if you still want to use SSH for trial synchronization, but are not running on the Ray cluster launcher, you might need to pass a ``KubernetesSyncer`` to the ``syncer`` argument of ``tune.SyncConfig``.
 You have to specify your Kubernetes namespace explicitly: